Poppy Adams

-Poppy Adams is a British television documentary director/producer and novelist.
-She has made films for the BBC, Channel 4 and The Discovery Channel.
-Her first novel, The Behaviour of Moths (2008), was shortlisted for the Costa First Novel Award in the 2008 Costa Book Awards.
+Poppy Adams (born 1972) is a British television documentary director, producer and novelist.
+She has produced and directed documentaries for the BBC, Channel 4 and Discovery Channel.

-Adams attended the Dragon School in Oxford, England, and later received a degree in Natural Sciences from Durham University.
-She has made films for the BBC, Channel 4, and the Discovery Channel.
-The Behaviour of Moths has been read on the BBC's Book at Bedtime over ten episodes on Radio 4 by Stephanie Cole.
-She has also featured on the BBC Radio 4 Woman's Hour.
+Her debut novel, The Behaviour of Moths (2008), was shortlisted for the Costa First Novel Award.

+Early life and education

+Adams attended the Dragon School in Oxford and studied Natural Sciences at Durham University.

+Career

+Adams began her career producing and directing television documentaries, working on programmes for the BBC, Channel 4 and Discovery Channel.

+Her first novel, The Behaviour of Moths, was published in 2008.
+It was shortlisted for the Costa First Novel Award and was serialised in ten episodes for BBC Radio 4's Book at Bedtime, read by Stephanie Cole.
+Adams was also interviewed about the novel on BBC Radio 4's Woman's Hour.

+Personal life

 Poppy Adams lives with her husband and three children in London.